Skip to main content

 Press Releases

-The state of Arizona, with outlined county borders; a cell tower.
+The state of New Jersey, with outlined county borders; a cell tower.

-The state of North Carolina, with outlined county borders; a cell tower.
+The state of Idaho, with outlined county borders and star locating Ziegler Mountain, Idaho; a cell tower.

-First responders in Moore County got a major boost in their wireless communications with the addition of new, purpose-built FirstNet cell sites and other network enhancements.
+Minnesota’s first responders got a major boost in their wireless communications with the addition of new, purpose-built FirstNet cell sites and other network enhancements.